"""Leave one out coding."""

 y = y.astype(float)

-X = self.transform_leave_one_out(
+X = self.transform_leave_one_out(X, y, mapping=self.mapping)

 return X

-tags = super()._more_tags()
+tags = super().__sklearn_tags__()

-tags["predict_depends_on_y"] = True
+tags.predict_depends_on_y = True

 return tags